kbelisar/datalark/README.md

 |14 |45 mins            | 45                |  45               |
 |15 |1 hr               | 1 hr              |  60               |

-## Consumed Weekly Alcohol Amount
+## Weekly Alcohol Amount Consumed

 By examining both the 'alc_amount' and 'alc_endorsed' variables, it can be seen that the branching logic question 'alc_endorsed' used to administer the 'alc_amount' question, was not implemented for the first 9 participants.
 Since 'alc_endorsed' responses are not available for these participants, those who would not have endorsed alcohol consumption in the 'alc_endorsed' question have responses to 'alc_amount' which are reflective of consuming no alcohol.
-The `zero_measures()` function can be used to transform these values to 0 whilst still maintaining true missing values of those who did not answer this question.
+The `zero_measures()` function can be used to transform these values to 0 whilst still maintaining true missing values for those who did not answer this question.

 ```
 dl_data$alc_amount2 <- zero_measures(dl_data$alc_amount, include.na = T)